Hilary Duff & Matthew Koma Ooze Affection On Instagram

 Another fan chimed in: “My favorite couple.”

-At a loss for words, many opted to post nothing more then fire and heart emojis in the comments to pay their respects to the lovely couple.
+At a loss for words, many opted to post nothing more then fire and heart emojis to pay their respects to the lovely couple in the comments section.

-The photo comes just a week after Duff put a smile on the face of followers when she posted an equally adorable snap of her and her husband-to-be in a playful embrace where it was very clear that Koma was taking a peep down Hilary’s shirt.
+The photo was shared just a week after Duff put a smile on the face of followers when she posted an equally adorable snap of her and her husband-to-be in a playful embrace.
+The image made it very clear that Koma was taking a peep down Hilary’s shirt.

-The photo featured Hilary and Koma locked in a playful embrace in what appears to be a dimly lit room.
-The photo was taken by a third party who was credited in the post’s caption as Paige Sara Photo.
+Hilary and Koma were locked in a playful embrace in what appears to be a dimly lit room in the photo taken by a third party who was credited in the post’s caption as Paige Sara Photo.

-In the image, Duff is ecstatically laughing with a huge smile on her face.
-She stood with her arms around Matthew while leaning back away from him slightly.
-She wore what appears to be a dark blue-black denim jumpsuit with a side zip closure and a super sexy open back with crisscross cutout details.
+In the image, Duff was ecstatically laughing as she sported a huge smile on her face.
+She stood with her arms around Matthew while slightly leaning away from him.
+She wore what appeared to be a dark blue-black denim jumpsuit with a side zip closure and a super sexy open back featuring crisscross cutout details.

 The scoop neckline of the jumpsuit was generously low enough to expose an ample helping of the actresses’ cleavage.
 The ensemble flattered Duff’s assets so strongly that even Koma was photographed gazing at his fiance’s exposed bust.